 For large, small bottom, mid-water otter trawlers and anchovy purse-seiners, 312, 93, 3 and 568 dyads were classified as partners at sea, respectively (Table 1).
 In all cases, it represented less than 1% of the examined dyads, showing that vessels in the same area do not always move together, and when they do, they do not do it in large groups.

-We compared the distribution of values of the metrics in the first group between pelagic pair trawlers and the other fleets (large and small bottom otter trawlers, and anchovy purse-seiners; Fig. 5).
+We compared the distribution of values of the metrics in the first group between pelagic pair trawlers and the other fleets (large and small bottom otter trawlers, and anchovy purse-seiners; Fig. 4).
 Large bottom otter trawlers showed the most similar shapes of the distributions to pair trawlers, for all metrics, though the values of DId were less skewed to the right than for pair trawlers.
 This difference in skewness for DId was also true for the other two fleets.
 Moreover, ‘partners at sea’ among anchovy purse-seiners took lower values of all the metrics (more skewed to the left).
 Since both fleets target pelagic species, one might have expected to find similar metric values for their partners at sea.
-This difference could be related to the different sampling rate (10 minutes), which allows looking at a finer scale in joint movement, showing that at this scale it is rather low.
-It could also be an indicator of a joint movement that does not occur at a dyadic scale, i.e. a couple of vessels that decide to move together; if larger groups were moving together, this pattern would not have necessarily reflected in very high values in the dyadic movement metrics.
+This difference is not related to the different sampling rate (10 minutes), which we confirmed by re-running the analyses for 60 minute interpolated dyads.
+It could rather be an indication of a joint movement that does not occur at a dyadic scale, i.e. a couple of vessels that decide to move together; if larger groups were moving together, this pattern would not have necessarily reflected in very high values in the dyadic movement metrics.

-The percentage of vessels engaged in at-sea partnership and their exclusiveness varied greatly among fleets (Fig. 6).
+The percentage of vessels engaged in at-sea partnership and their exclusiveness varied greatly among fleets (Fig. 5).
 38 out of 266 large bottom otter trawlers (14%) showed at-sea partnership at least once, and from them, 19 had exclusive partners (loyalty = 0.54).
 A larger percentage of small bottom otter trawlers engaged in partnership (26%, or 52 out of 202).
-From them, 38 had exclusive partners (35loyalty = 0.74).
+From them, 38 had exclusive partners (35 with >1 dyad; loyalty = 0.74).
 Only 4 out of 70 mid-water otter trawlers engaged in partnership, which was exclusive (loyalty = 1) and only occurred three times.
 In contrast, 43% of the anchovy purse-seiners engaged in partnership (or 327 out of 757 vessels).
-134 of these vessels were exclusive (132loyalty = 0.44).
-Most anchovy purse-seiners showed joint-movement links with large groups of vessels (Fig. 6d), which would be consistent with the differences in the metrics distribution (Fig. 5).
+134 of these vessels were exclusive (132 with >1 dyad; loyalty = 0.44).
+Most anchovy purse-seiners showed joint-movement links with large groups of vessels (Fig. 5d), which would be consistent with the differences in the metrics distribution (Fig. 4).

 Discussion